Crews struggle to stop fire bearing down on Lake Tahoe

 “This fire has just simply outpaced us.
 We emptied the cupboards of resources,” Marsolais said, adding that while the blaze had slowed its explosive growth in recent days, “that can change.”

-Meanwhile, California's Dixie Fire, the second-largest in state history at 1,140 square miles (2,953 square kilometers), was burning only about 65 miles (104 kilometers) to the north.
+Meanwhile, California's Dixie Fire, the second-largest in state history at 1,148 square miles (2,973 square kilometers), was burning only about 65 miles (104 kilometers) to the north.
 It was 43% contained.
+At least 682 homes were among more than 1,270 buildings that have been destroyed.

+In the southern Sierra Nevada, there was growing concern as the French Fire expanded near Lake Isabella, a popular fishing and boating destination.
+About 10 communities were under evacuation orders.
+The fire has blackened 32 square miles (83 square kilometers) since Aug.
+18.

 Nationally, 92 large fires were burning in a dozen mainly Western states, according to the National Interagency Fire Center in Boise, Idaho.